 The samples were collected in April and May 2019, as part of National Geographic and Rolex’s Perpetual Planet Everest Expedition, and then analyzed in specialist facilities in Plymouth.

-Of 19 high elevation samples collected from the Mount Everest region for microplastic analysis, 11 were snow and eight stream water.
+Of 19 high-elevation samples collected from the Mount Everest region for microplastic analysis, 11 were snow and eight were stream water.
 This included streams along the trekking routes close to the Khumbu Glacier, in the snow at Everest Base Camp, and high into the Death Zone near the mountain’s summit.

 The highest quantities (79 microplastic fibers per liter of snow) were found at Base Camp, where summit expeditions are based for periods of up to 40 days.
 However, evidence was also found at Camps 1 and 2 on the climbing route, with 12 microplastic fibers per liter of snow recorded from the Balcony.